GDSC-ELTE/Build-quote-generator-app-with-google-assistant/README.md

  - Business name: Google Developer Student clubs - Eötvös Loránd university
  - Business mobile number: You can enter your mobile number
  - Choose your challenge track: Native app development track
- - Are you part of a student club?: Yes, I’m part of a Developer Student Club You will get a confirmation email within 2 minutes.
+ - Are you part of a student club?: Yes, I’m part of a Developer Student Club.

+You will get a confirmation email within 2 minutes.
 It contains one time unique access code and you will use it throughout the lab.

 What you need to complete this lab: